 New York uses the same rules for income tax withholdings as for SUTA when it comes to qualifying employment, determining liable employers, and calculating gross wages.
 You even file according to the same schedule using the same form, the NYS-45.

 If you are an out-of-state employer withholding taxes for an in-state employee, you are subject to all the withholding requirements.
 In general, NY follows the same rules as the federal government for classifying taxable income.
 You’ll use the information on Form IT-2104 along with the New York tax tables that are updated each year to determine withholdings.

 NYC and Yonkers Taxes

 New York City and Yonkers also tax employees living in their areas.
-If in doubt as to whether or not an employee resides in a specific jurisdiction, you can look up an employee’s address to see if they are considered as residing in NYC or Yonkers.
+If in doubt as to whether an employee resides in a specific jurisdiction, you can look up an employee’s address to see if they are considered as residing in NYC or Yonkers.